 Policy Brief: Exploring the resilience of the UK food system in a global context

 Exploring the resilience of the UK food system in a global context highlights the complexity of the UK food system, a sector that contributes approximately £111 billion annually to the UK economy.
 It considers the notion of resilience from a number of angles and outlines different pathways towards food system resilience.

 The report also highlights the 13 projects, which all aim to help policymakers and practitioners optimise the resilience of the UK’s food system to environmental, biological, economic, social and geopolitical shocks.

 Download the GFS-FSR Insight Paper Exploring the Resilience of the UK Food System in a Global Context (PDF)

 Each of the 13 projects publishes scientific papers that contribute to the understanding of food system resilience.
-Click on the links to the websites of the individual projects to learn more.
+Visit the Programme website to learn more about the Project and Programme news and insights.